caelumproject/Apollo/README.md

 To run a full masternode, use the command `./launch-node-primary.sh <CONFIG_FILE_PATH_AND_NAME>`

- :warning: **Testnet notice:**  :warning: Testnet users should only run the `./launch-node-primary.sh` command.
+ :warning: **Testnet notice:** Testnet users should only run the `./launch-node-primary.sh` command.

+ Check if you are displayed on our stats page https://stats.testnet.caelumfoundation.com/

+ Send our developers a DM to receive some testnet tokens in order to activate and setup your masternode.

 ---